apache/seatunnel/docs/en/connector-v2/sink/HdfsFile.md

 ### row_delimiter [string]

 The separator between rows in a file.
 Only needed by `text` and `csv` file format.

-### max_rows_in_memory [int]

-The maximum number of data items that can be cached in the memory.
-This parameter takes effect only when File Format is Excel

 ### partition_by [array]